|

 Version 5 of the NTP monitor adds the ability to see trends over several hours by plotting a graph of the offsets against time.
 These offset can either be relative to the local PC clock, or compared to a more accurate reference source.
 The program allows you to filter the display in two ways, to improve the visibility of trend information:

 NTP PlotterDuring the tests on a Windows version of the NMEA/PPS ref-clock drivers, the need arose for a simple program to plot the performance.
 As a result, development of the NTP Plotter program was started to produce graphs of offset, frequency error, and jitter like those below, from the loopstats files which ntpd can produce.
-The jitter graph includes an extra averaged value, presented on a more detailed scale, so that even small changes can be observed, such as the change from user-mode to kernel-mode time-stamping in the bottom graph.
-The program will accept command-line parameters as either a directory containing loopstats files, a single loopstats file, or multiple loopstats files, and you can drag-and-drop the same three source onto the program from Windows Explorer.
+The offset plot includes an hourly RMS estimate of variation of offset about the mean offset level.
+The jitter graph includes an extra averaged value, presented on a more detailed scale, so that even small changes can be observed, such as the change from user-mode to kernel-mode time-stamping.
+The program will accept command-line parameters as either a directory containing loopstats/peerstats files, a single file, multiple files, or a Zip archive with peer/loopstats files, and you can drag-and-drop the same three sources onto the program from Windows Explorer.

 |